 The Outer Banks stretch much further than you first might think.
 It’s a 115-mile (185 km) long drive — plus a 40-minute free ferry ride across the Hatteras Inlet — along the main traffic arteries (Highway Bypass 158 and Highway 12) from Corolla’s untouched Northern Beaches to quaint and isolated Ocracoke Village in the south.

-Today, you can take a road trip to explore a little bit more of the general area and get a better feel of the lay of the land.
-You certainly don’t want to spend the entire day cooped up in the car, and the roads can be congested in summer.
-Depending on where you are staying, you might want to make up your mind whether you would like to take a trip up north or down south.
+Today, take a road trip to explore more of the general area and get a better feel of the lay of the land.
+While spending the entire day cooped up in the car isn’t fun, the roads can be congested in summer.
+Depending on where you’re based, consider whether you’ll take a trip up north or down south.

 The Chicamacomico Life Saving Station (N.C.
 Highway 12 Milepost 39.5, Rodanthe; 252-987-1552) was the first of 29 stations in use on North Carolina’s shores.
 The museum site includes structures from two historic periods.
 The original station was built in 1874, which was later turned into a boathouse, and the newer station dates from 1911.

 Keepers guarded the dangerous coastline with its lurking sandbanks along Hatteras Island for 70 years, pulling countless crewmen off wrecked ships to safety.
 Living History storytelling, a variety of exhibits, and hands-on-demonstrations highlight the most dramatic rescues of the last century.
 The Life Saving Service was integrated into the U.S. Coast Guard in 1915, and Chicamacomico Station was decommissioned in 1954.